-As part of the quest for an open-plan office, many companies no longer have meeting rooms.
+As part of the quest to achieve an open-plan office, many companies no longer have meeting rooms.
 Walls have been taken down, spaces are communal, and group sessions are held out in the open.

 Putting a meeting room back in to a work space takes a lot of time and money.
-However, we've created an executive, portable conference room, as well as singular phone booths to counteract all of the open office downsides.
+However, we've created an executive, portable conference room that holds up to four people, as well as singular phone booths to counteract all of the open office downsides.

 Why open offices don’t work

 Open-plan offices were heralded as a new age of productivity and communication, but sadly that hasn’t been the case.
 While communication may now be easier than ever, workers often complain that they no longer have any privacy.
 Research has also uncovered the startling statistics that employees are 50% more likely to take time off if they work in an open office.

 But there’s an even bigger issue when it comes to holding meetings.

 Meetings require focused conversation and limited distractions.
 This means that they need to be conducted in private.
 They also need to be done in a professional manner, with everyone focused on the task at hand in what feels like a real business space.